engabdofeky123/My-console-app/README.md

-IceCity Heating Management
+# IceCity Heating Management

-Project Description
+## Project Description
 This is a C# Console Application that simulates managing heating costs in IceCity during a severe ice storm.
 The project focuses on:

-Managing houses and their heating usage.
+- Managing houses and their heating usage.

-Calculating monthly heating costs using different strategies (Delegates).
+- Calculating monthly heating costs using different strategies (Delegates).

-Generating a detailed report using StringBuilder.
+- Generating a detailed report using `StringBuilder`.

-Demonstrating inheritance with CatShelter as a special type of house.
+- Demonstrating inheritance with `CatShelter` as a special type of house.

-Note: This simplified version does not include sensors or events.
+**Note:** This simplified version does not include sensors or events.

+---

-Main Components
+## Main Components

+- **House**
-House: Represents a house with properties such as number of heaters, hours per day, and outside temperature.
+  Represents a house with properties such as number of heaters, hours per day, and outside temperature.

+- **CatShelter**
-CatShelter: Inherits from House and adds a CatName property.
+  Inherits from `House` and adds a `CatName` property.

+- **IHouseRepository / InMemoryHouseRepository**
-IHouseRepository / InMemoryHouseRepository: Stores houses in memory.
+  Stores houses in memory.

+- **BillingService**
-BillingService: Calculates monthly heating costs for all houses, supporting different cost strategies.
+  Calculates monthly heating costs for all houses and supports multiple cost strategies.

+- **CostStrategies**
-CostStrategies: Provides different strategies for cost calculation using Delegates.
+  Provides different strategies for cost calculation using Delegates.

+- **EmptyClass.cs**
-EmptyClass.cs: A placeholder empty class as required for GitHub submission.
+  A placeholder empty class as required for GitHub submission.

+---

-How to Run
+## How to Run

-Open the project in any C# IDE (Visual Studio, VS Code, etc.).
+1. Open the project in any C# IDE (Visual Studio, VS Code, etc.).
-Ensure all files are included:
+2. Ensure all required files are included:
-Program.cs
-House.cs
-CatShelter.cs
-IHouseRepository.cs

-InMemoryHouseRepository.cs

-BillingService.cs

-CostStrategies.cs

-EmptyClass.cs
+   - `Program.cs`
+   - `House.cs`
+   - `CatShelter.cs`
+   - `IHouseRepository.cs`
+   - `InMemoryHouseRepository.cs`
+   - `BillingService.cs`
+   - `CostStrategies.cs`
+   - `EmptyClass.cs`

-Run the project.
+3. Run the project.

-The console will display the heating cost report for all houses.
+4. The console will display the heating cost report for all houses.